 Assume you are constructing a building, and suddenly the client tells you that he will give you a monetary reward if you complete the project two months earlier than scheduled.

 Therefore, you take several measures to realize the opportunity; for example, you use fast-tracking.

 As you can see in the above example, you are only trying to complete the project early to gain the opportunity; i.e., you are increasing the probability of completing the project early.
 There is no guarantee you will realize the opportunity.

 This is an example of the enhance risk response strategy.

 Exploit Risk Response Strategy

-Difference Between Enhance and Exploit Risk Response Strategies
+The Difference Between Enhance and Exploit Risk Response Strategies

 The following are a few differences between enhance and exploit risk response strategies:

 Enhance and exploit are two kinds of positive risk response strategies.
-If the opportunity is not very important or you don’t have any extra resources, you will use the enhance risk response strategy.
-However, if you have extra resources available or the opportunity is so important that you cannot let go, you will use the exploit risk response strategy.
-The strategy chosen for the opportunity will depend on the situation, requirements, and resources available to you.
+If the opportunity is not very important or you do not have any extra resources, you will use the enhance risk response strategy.
+In the enhance risk response strategy, you increase the chance of the risk occurring.
+However, if you have extra resources available or the opportunity is so important that you cannot let it go, you will use the exploit risk response strategy.
+In the exploit risk response strategy, you increase the chance of the risk happening to 100%.